 [see: Fire Danger Rating Map]

-- Soil frost depths under sod are very shallow for early February, depending on snow cover.
-Frost depths are generally a foot or less in the central and south and one to two feet in northwest Minnesota.
-Soil temperatures at the U of M St. Paul Campus Climate Observatory have stayed near 32 degrees at the four inch depth throughout much of the winter.
+- Soil frost depths are about average to slightly above average for early February, depending on snow cover.
+Frost depths are generally a foot to two feet over southern Minnesota to 18-32 inches across the north.
+One outlier is frost depth of 6 inches at Long Prairie under a deep snowpack.
+Soil temperatures at the U of M St. Paul Campus Climate Observatory have stayed near 31 degrees at the four inch depth throughout much of the winter.

 [see: National Weather Service Frost Depth Data | MnDOT Road Frost Depths | University of Minnesota - St. Paul Campus Soil Temperatures Under Sod]

-- The February precipitation outlook has a tendency for above normal precipitation, for not only Minnesota, but the entire upper Midwest.
-February is typically the driest month of the year.
+- The February precipitation outlook has a tendency for above normal precipitation in the north, the same areas most favored by the Alberta Clippers over the past six weeks.
+There are equal chances for above blow and normal precipitation over the central and south.
 Precipitation normals range from near one-half inch of liquid equivalent in western Minnesota to just over three-quarter of an inch of precipitation in eastern sections of the state.
 The median snow depth at the end of February ranges from under five inches in southwest Minnesota to over 18 inches on the ground in northeastern Minnesota (greater than 30 inches in the Lake Superior highlands).

 [see: Climate Prediction Center 30-day Outlook | February Precipitation Normal Map]

-- The February temperature outlook has a strong tendency for below normal temperatures.
-As of February 11, the preliminary average temperature for February in Minnesota is 10 degrees below normal, so indeed the month will likely finish well below normal.
-There are signs for some above normal temperatures for the last week of the month.
+- The February temperature outlook has a tendency for below normal temperatures.
+As of February 11, the preliminary average temperature for February in Minnesota is 2.8 degrees below normal, with the roller-coaster ride of temperatures continuing.
+Could February be the second month in a row to finish below normal?
+Stay tuned.
 Normal February high temperatures range from the low teens in the north to near 20 in the south early in the month, climbing to the mid-20s to low 30s by month's end.
 Normal February low temperatures range from near minus 10 degrees in the far north to the single digits above zero in southern Minnesota early in the month; ascending to the low single digits in the north, mid-teens in the south by the end of February.

 [see: Climate Prediction Center 30-day Outlook | February Temperature Normal Map]

-- The 90-day precipitation outlook for February through April indicates a tendency for above normal precipitation in northern and central Minnesota with equal chances for above and below normal precipitation in the south. .
-The February through April temperature projection indicates a tilt towards above normal temperatures.
+- The 90-day precipitation outlook for February through April indicates a tendency for above normal precipitation in eastern Minnesota with equal chances for above and below normal precipitation for the rest of the state.
+The February through April temperature projection indicates equal chances for below, normal and above normal temperatures.

 [see: Climate Prediction Center 90-day Outlook]